mrhieu/ionic-instagram/README.md

 - A basic template that contains about 5 screens (for themes) or a feature demo (for plugins, services)

-### What are the differences from your paid products?
+### What are the differences in your paid products?
 - (Many) more screens
 - More detailed and pixel-perfect in terms of colors, typography, spacing, sizing, animation effects,...
 - Better organized in components and services, highly reusable